Itchen Valley Country Park

 Refreshments: Woodland Café overlooks one play area, as well as lots of picnic benches around the park.

-Toilets: There are toilets in the park.
+Toilets: There are toilets in the park beside both the main play areas.

 Public Transport: There is no public transport into the country park.